ahestevenz/get-git-repositories/README.rst

 Download Git Repositories
 =========================

-**get-git-repositories** is a python package which syncronizes git repositories from any Git cloud service.
+**get-git-repositories** is a python package which synchronizes git repositories from any Git cloud service.

 **bnGetGitRepos**
 ------------------